Is exploring Social Media Pros and Cons your brand’s best friend or its biggest headache?

 Negative Effects of Social Media

 Social media usage has also been associated with mental illness, especially among adolescents.
-An American Psychological Association report concluded that heavy usage of social media is associated with increased loneliness, depression, and anxiety in teenagers.
+An American Psychological Association report concluded that heavy usage of social media is associated with increased loneliness, depression, and anxiety in teens, kids, and children.

 Social media also creates psychological distress through curated online images.
 Individuals tend to compare themselves with idealized others they observe on social media, leading to feelings of inadequacy or low self-esteem.